Tablets or capsules that need to be swallowed whole

 - Remove the required number of tablets or capsules from the bottle and put in a plastic cup.

-- Ask your child to rest one at the back of his or her mouth.
+- Ask your child to place one on their tongue towards the back of his or her mouth

 - Give your child a drink from a ‘grown up’ cup - one without a spout is best.

 - The tablet or capsule should be swallowed along with the drink.
-It can help to look down while swallowing.
+It might help to look down while swallowing.

 - Repeat with the rest of the dose if necessary.